|Stacy Byrd||Head of Schoolfirstname.lastname@example.org|

 Hello everyone!
 My name is Maya Chiarini and I am the new pre-school lead teacher.
 I am very happy to be back at FCMA and I am looking forward to providing our children with a very wonderfully enriched learning experience.
 Prior to teaching, I worked for financial firms in New York City for seven years.
 I have a bachelors degree in International Affairs that I acquired in an American University in Rome, Italy.
 I also have a background in Art and Art history.
 With my degree, I had the opportunity to also work for the World Food Program in Rome which ultimately guided me to pursue my passion for helping and teaching.
 I have my early childhood Montessori Certification and have been practicing my passion for nine years.
 I have lived in seven different countries to date; Colombia, Canada, Japan, Malaysia, Italy, Brazil and the USA.
 I also speak four fluent languages; Spanish, English, Japanese and Italian.
 My international background makes me unique and allows me to offer an enriched cultural learning environment.
 I have so much to share, so many things seen and I can’t wait to take our pre-schoolers on an amazing educational journey!

 Hello, my name is Sarah.
-I am excited to return as the assistant teacher in the Bonsai room this year.
-First as a parent and volunteer for several years at FCMA, I was moved by the kindness of the educators, staff and families in our school community.
-I joined as an assistant teacher last year and was daily reminded of the warmth and dedication of our educators and rejuvenated by our work of building a strong community within our classroom.
+I am excited for my third year serving the Bonsai room as the assistant teacher.
+First as a parent and volunteer for several years at FCMA, I was moved by the kindness in our school community.
+Then when I joined as an assistant teacher, I was daily reminded of the warmth and dedication of our educators and rejuvenated by our work of building a strong community within our classroom.
 My Bachelor’s degree and career background is in social work.
-I found that working with children and families was deeply rewarding.
-Last summer I attended the assistant training at the Michigan Montessori Teacher Education Center and then had the privilege of working alongside our very own Montessori master, Ms. Stacy Byrd [Congratulations to her on her well- deserved promotion!].
-This year I am looking forward to a new adventure partnering with Ms. Maya and all the new and returning Bonsai families.
+Working with children and families, I found, was deeply rewarding.
+I also saw how Montessori education was profoundly shaping my own two children and was moved to learn more.
+I received my assistant teacher training at the Michigan Montessori Teacher Education Center in 2015.
+I am so ready for new adventures this year with Bonsai’s inspiring Lead Teacher, Ms. Maya.
+I look forward to guiding, supporting, and celebrating our youngest friends for another year.

-My name is Sherri Roberts, this is my fifth year at Four Corners Montessori Academy.
+My name is Sherri Roberts, this is my sixth year at Four Corners Montessori Academy.
 I am the lead teacher in the Bamboo Room (K-1).
 I have had the pleasure of working with Natasha for all of those five years!
 I have a Bachelor’s from EMU in Elementary Education, and I have a 6-9 (Lower Elementary) Montessori Certificate from the Michigan Montessori Teacher Education Center in Rochester.
 I also have a Master’s in Education with an Early Childhood Endorsement from U of M-Dearborn and have completed the NAMC online course for the 3-6 Montessori program.
 I have spent many years teaching in the classroom as well as leading a small private Montessori school.
 When I am not working I like to stay active.
 I enjoy hiking, visiting state and national parks, doing yoga and running.
 When I don’t want to be active I love to read and go to the movies.
-I have two delightful cats, Farley and Chloe.
+I have a mischievous cat named Farley.

 Hi, my name is Natasha, and I am the teacher’s assistant in the Bamboo Room.
 I am a 2005 graduate of Central Michigan University with a Major in Child Development and minors in Reading and Mathematics.
 Before coming to FCMA I taught first grade for 5 years in Virginia.
 This will be my 5th year working at Four Corners, in the Bamboo room, with Sherri!
 Outside of school I enjoy reading, spending time with my fun and sassy 6 year old daughter (Riley) and helping others tell their stories with Origami Owl Living Lockets.

 Hi, I’m Brandi, the lead teacher in the Palm room.
 I received my Bachelor’s degree from Oakland University in Elementary Education and am working toward my Montessori certification from the North American Montessori Center.
-After being placed at FCMA for a college course 5 years ago, I immediately felt that this school was harmonious to my educational beliefs.
+After being placed at FCMA for a college course 6 years ago, I immediately felt that this school was harmonious to my educational beliefs.
 It was then that I knew the Montessori philosophy was something extraordinary.
 I am blessed to be a part of the Four Corners community and to share my love of learning with the children.
-In my free time I enjoy snuggling my two large dogs- Tank and Diesel, practicing yoga, spending time up-north, and planning my wedding in Jamaica with my fiancé Tom.
+In my free time I enjoy snuggling my two large dogs- Tank and Diesel, practicing yoga, and spending time with my husband, family, and friends.

 Hello, my name is Darin Howard and I am the lead teacher in the Gingko Room.
 This is my first year teaching within a Montessori classroom; however, my three years experience teaching within a traditional school should lend some insight into this upcoming school year.
 I’m very thankful to be a part of such a wonderful school community and I cannot wait to begin the new school year!
 My favorite subjects to learn about and share in are science and math!
 In my spare time I enjoy fishing, golfing, strumming my guitar, and soccer.

 Hello!
-My name is Megan Fitzgerald and I am thrilled to be returning to the Ginkgo room this school year.
-This is my second year here at FCMA and I love being apart of this strong and amazing community.
-I graduated from Florida State University with a Bachelor of Science in Social Science Education and have always had a passion to work with kids.
-My experience in the classroom ranges from elementary to the high school level; each experience as rewarding as the last.
+My name is Megan Fitzgerald and I am thrilled to be returning for my third year here at FCMA.
+I love being a part of this strong and amazing community and I am excited to start a new adventure with the Willow Room.
+I graduated from Florida State University with a Bachelor of Science in Social Science Education.
+I have always had a passion to work with kids with each experience being as rewarding as the last.
 Outside of school, I enjoy the great outdoors, am a huge sports fan, and love spending time with family and friends.

 Kim is the Title 1 Reading Teacher at Four Corners Montessori Academy.
 She provides one-on- one and small group instruction in reading and writing.
 Kim received her BS in Education and MAT in Reading and Language Arts from Oakland University.
 Since working at FCMA, she has become a certified Reading Recovery Teacher.
 Kim is always excited to share her knowledge of teaching the reading process with the students, staff, and parents in the FCMA community.
 In her spare time, Kim enjoys running, biking, yoga, and reading.
 She is married, and has two daughters and a cat that loves to hunt for socks.